We Shipped SwiftUI. It Crashed 1% of Users.

 Swift itself followed this pattern.
 Swift 1.0 was barely usable in production.
 Swift 2.0 broke everything.
 Swift 3.0 broke everything again.
 It wasn't until Swift 4.x that you could realistically build a large-scale app without fighting the compiler daily.
 That's a three-year maturation cycle.

-SwiftUI in 2019 was Swift 1.0 all over again.
-Beautiful in demos, fragile in production.
+SwiftUI in 2019 was Swift 1.0 all over again: beautiful in demos, fragile in production.

 We decided to test SwiftUI on a small, contained feature.
 Not a toy, a real feature shipping to real users.
 The scope was deliberately limited: a single screen, straightforward layout, no complex navigation.
 If SwiftUI was ready for production, this was the gentlest possible proving ground.
+We rolled it out to a meaningful slice of Dropbox users.

-The crash rate landed around 1%.
-That's approximately ten thousand crashes for a million users.
-For context, our crash-free rate targets were in the high 99s.
-A 1% crash rate on a single feature would have been an incident if it shipped broadly.
+The crash rate landed at roughly 1%, well above our reliability target.
 These weren't crashes in our code.
 They were crashes in SwiftUI's layout engine, in its diffing algorithm, in the rendering pipeline.
 The kind of crashes where the stack trace is entirely Apple frameworks and your only option is to file a Radar and wait.
+This wasn't a borderline call.
+We pulled it.

 The Combine Thread-Safety Problem

-The critical issue: Combine isn't thread-safe in the way RxSwift is, and the difference is subtle enough to be dangerous.
+Combine isn't thread-safe in the way RxSwift is, and the difference is subtle enough to be dangerous.

 In RxSwift, the observe(on:) and subscribe(on:) operators give you explicit control over which scheduler processes events.
 More importantly, the SerialDispatchQueueScheduler ensures that even if events arrive from multiple threads, they're serialized before hitting your observer.
 You can reason about thread safety at the stream level.